Menu

 Answer:

-Throughout the process, DHS will reach out to you about next steps through mailed letters, text messages, emails, and notifications in your ACCESS or MyACCESS accounts.
+Throughout the process, DHS will reach out to you about next steps.
+They will contact you through mailed letters, text messages, emails, and notifications in your ACCESS or MyACCESS accounts.

 Text messages will be sent from 94347 (WI DHS) and emails will come from [email protected].